Is the Peculiar Galactic Center Transient Swift J174610.4-290018 A Nova Outburst?: Discussion: Origin of Swift J174610

 In addition, observed at high inclination, ADC sources usually display orbital dips and eclipses in their light curves due to obscuration by the inflated disk or the companion star.
 The lack of periodic signals detected from Swift J174610 further disfavors the ADC interpretation.
 Instead, the source exhibited rapid variability a few days after the first {\it Swift} detection (Fig.~\ref{fig:lc}).
-We considered but ruled out the possibility that foreground dust scattering had caused this rapid variability (see quantitative discussions in Appendix~\ref{sec:dust}), which thus is most likely intrinsic.
+We considered but ruled out the possibility that foreground dust scattering had caused this rapid variability (see quantitative discussions in Appendix~\ref{sec:dust}), which is most likely intrinsic.
 In canonical ADC systems, mass transfer is relatively steady, and any rapid changes in the boundary layer emission are smoothed out by reprocessing in the corona \citep{Church+04}.

-This behavior makes Swift J174610 distinct from known ADC systems.
-In view of the above outlined inconsistencies, we therefore strongly disfavor the ADC scenario.
+Moreover, before Swift J174610, about a dozen transient X-ray sources were discovered by {\it Swift} in the NSC/NSD \citep{Degenaar+12,Degenaar+15}.
+While these transients are generally thought to be LMXBs for their peak luminosities of $10^{35-36}\rm~erg~s^{-1}$, none of them is known to exhibit significant Fe lines in the X-ray spectrum despite sufficient data sensitivity, either during outburst or in quiescence.
+These contrasts with Swift J174610 suggest that it is not an LMXB and strongly disfavor the ADC scenario.